julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 ![board](/public/images/icestick/DSC02711.JPG)

 A look at the Icestick schematic from the user manual shows that pin 19 (ADBUS3) is not-connected.
 According to FTDI documentation it would ordinarily be used for the SPI chip-select.
-Instead the Icestick designers chose to appropriate pin 21 - the first GPIO output for CS.
+Instead the Icestick board designers chose to appropriate pin 21 - the first GPIO output for CS.

 This means that the programmer must manually toggle the chip-select instead of having the FT2223H hardware do it whenever a write is made.
 However the advantage is that it becomes possible to use different GPIO pins for different chip-selects to support multiplexing different ICs which would open the possibility of multiplexing the fpga.